firewraith2/wanimation-test/docs/README.md

 If a frame contains repeated chunks, the tool can detect them and reduce memory usage by referencing the same chunk in memory instead of storing duplicates.

-This optimization saves memory, allowing more objects to be displayed together in a scene without running into memory limits.
+This optimization saves memory, allowing more sprites to be displayed together in a scene without running into memory limits.

 **Inter Frame Scan:**